Ion Jump Motion as the Background for Muon Diffusion in Battery Materials Research Using $\mu$SR

-where $\langle ... \rangle$ denotes the statistical average over the canonical ensemble, $\Delta^2=\gamma_\mu^2|{\bm B}(0)|^2$ is the static linewidth given by the second moments of nuclear dipolar fields (with $\gamma_\mu=2\pi\times135.53$ MHz/T being the muon gyromagnetic ratio).
-In contrast to the jump motion of ions that leads to partial modulation of $\Delta$ (i.e., $Q<1$), the orientation of all nuclear spins relative to muon polarization changes upon single muon jump, causing the entire amplitude $\Delta$ to fluctuate.
-This enables the distinction between the muon's jump motion and that of the surrounding ions.
-The equation with $\nu_{\rm \mu}=0$ corresponds to a model that was introduced to describe the slowing down of magnetic fluctuations (with a rate $\nu_{\rm i}$) in spin glasses, and the meaning of $Q$ in terms of ion diffusion has been discussed in detail in the previous publications \cite{Ito:24,Ito:25b}.
+where the term $e^{-\nu_\mu t}$ represents the fluctuation in the total amplitude of $\Delta$ due to the muon jump motion, and Eq~(\ref{AcfEA}) is reduced to Eq~(\ref{AcfEAi}) with $\nu_{\rm \mu}=0$.
+In Li/Na-ion battery materials, which are of our particular interest, $Q$ and $1-Q$ are respectively presumed to represent the contribution from Li/Na nuclear magnetic moments ($\sqrt{Q}\Delta$) and that from other ions (e.g., Co ions in Li$_x$CoO$_2$, $\sqrt{1-Q}\Delta$).
+However, considering that $Q$ is determined by ions involved in a {\sl single} fluctuation event of ${\bm B}(t)$, it is the contribution of {\sl one} Li/Na ion next to muon that dominates $Q$ when $\nu_{\rm i}$ is low: thus other Li/Na ions are likely to contribute to $1-Q$ as well \cite{Ito:25c}.
+(This will be discussed later in more detail.)

-Monte Carlo simulations have been performed by Ito \cite{edKT} to generate the spin relaxation function $G^{\rm EA}_z(t;\Delta,\nu_{\rm i},\nu_\mu,Q)$, where the local field upon ion jump event was given as a vector sum of two independent fields ${\bm B}_{1-Q}$ and ${\bm B}_{Q}$ (corresponding to the $1-Q$ and $Q$ components in Eq.~(\ref{AcfEA})).
-These fields were randomly generated according to the Gaussian probability distribution $n_\alpha(B)$ ($\alpha=x, y, z$) with the widths of $\sqrt{(1-Q)}\Delta/\gamma_\mu$ and $\sqrt{Q}\Delta/\gamma_\mu$, respectively.
-Note that $Q$ is so defined that the case $Q=0$ should be reduced to the conventional KT function.
-(The same is true for the case of $Q=1$ where $\nu_\mu$ is replaced with $\nu_{\rm i}+\nu_\mu$.)
+Based on Eq.~(\ref{AcfEA}), Monte Carlo simulations have been performed by Ito \cite{edKT} to generate $G^{\rm EA}_z(t;\Delta,\nu_{\rm i},\nu_\mu,Q)$, where the local field upon ion jump event was given as a vector sum of two independent fields ${\bm B}_{1-Q}$ and ${\bm B}_{Q}$ (corresponding to the $1-Q$ and $Q$ components in Eq.~(\ref{AcfEA})).
+These fields were randomly generated according to the Gaussian probability distribution with the standard deviation of $\sqrt{(1-Q)}\Delta/\gamma_\mu$ and $\sqrt{Q}\Delta/\gamma_\mu$, respectively.
 The fluctuation due to ion jump motion was implemented in accordance with the strong-collision model by regenerating the ${\bm B}_{Q}$ at the average rate of $\nu_{\rm i}$.
 For the muon jump event, both ${\bm B}_{1-Q}$ and ${\bm B}_{Q}$ components were regenerated at once with the average rate $\nu_\mu$.
 The time evolution of a muon spin under ${\bm B}(t)={\bm B}_{1-Q}+{\bm B}_{Q}$, initially oriented to the $z$ direction, was calculated and its $z$-component was averaged for $10^6$ muons to obtain $G_z^{\rm EA}(t)$ for ZF.
 For finite LFs, the calculation was performed for the vector sum of the local field and the LF along the $z$ direction.